netxms/netxms-doc/admin/scripting.rst

 Scripts from Script Library can be accessed as:
   1. a macros $[\ `scriptName`\ ]
   2. used in other script in format: "use `scriptName`\ "
-  3. executed from server console "execute `scriptName`\ "
+  3. executed from server debug console "execute `scriptName`\ "
   4. executed as post action for pols - then script name should start from "`Hook::`\ " and then should be name of poll like "Hook::ConfigurationPoll".
   5. executed form "Script" source DCI